Prepare Installation Media

 Export and Import Your Pool

-zpool export <Pool Name>
+zpool export <Pool Name> # e.g. zpool export zroot

-zpool import <Pool Name> -R /mnt
+zpool import <Pool Name> -R /mnt # e.g. zpool import zroot -R /mnt

 Mount ZFS Datasets

-Mount the ROOT base dataset with
+Mount the root dataset first:

-zfs mount <Pool Name>/ROOT/<ROOT Dataset>
+zfs mount <Pool Name>/ROOT/<ROOT Dataset> # e.g. zfs mount zroot/ROOT/default

 zfs mount -a